Revised April 2022.

 Cotton is the single most important textile fiber in the world, accounting for about 35 percent of all fibers produced.
 The United States remains a major producer of cotton for the international market, ranking third behind China and India.
 The United States also remains the leading cotton exporter in the world.
 Six countries--Brazil, China, India, Pakistan, Turkey and the United States--are the top consumers of the world’s cotton.
 (ERS)

 Cotton is produced in 17 states.
 Texas consistently produces the most cotton, followed by Georgia and Mississippi.

 As production became increasingly concentrated, the USDA grouped cotton-producing states into four regions.
 The Southwest region (Kansas, Oklahoma and Texas) typically produces the most upland cotton.
 The Delta region (Arkansas, Louisiana, Mississippi, Missouri and Tennessee) generally ranks as the number two producer of U.S. upland cotton, followed by the Southeast region (Alabama, Florida, Georgia, North and South Carolina, and Virginia).
 The West (Arizona, California and New Mexico) usually produces the least amount of upland cotton.

 U.S. cotton production in 2021 was 18.3 million bales (1 bale = 480 pounds).
 Upland cotton production was 16.5 million bales, and ELS/pima production was 568,050 bales.
 (NASS 2021)

-Global cotton production in 2016 totaled 106.5 million bales, an increase of 10 million bales over 2015.
-China and India, the world’s largest producing countries, harvested slightly more cotton while the United States produced almost 5 million more bales in 2016 compared to 2015.
-(NASS 2017)
+Global cotton production in 2021 totaled 120.3 million bales.
+China and India, the world’s largest producing countries, harvested slightly more cotton while the United States produced almost 5 million more bales in 2021 compared to 2020.
+(NASS 2021)

 Recent technological advances—like biotechnology, variety improvements, and the success of the boll weevil eradication program—have increased cotton productivity across the United States.
 More intensive management systems and increased area under irrigation have also raised U.S. cotton productivity.

 China, India, Pakistan and the United States have all adopted Bt cotton seed.
 The impact in India has been especially remarkable.
 According to the government of India, genetically modified cotton now accounts for more than an estimated 70 percent of total cotton acreage in India.
 (ERS)